 Amb.
 Walker today via email to the Members has suggested May 25th as the start date for the selection of a new DG.
 After that date, candidates can be put forward by their Member governments with a one month deadline (June 25).
 [UPDATE from May 20, start date will be June 8 will all candidates to be put forward by July 8. https://www.wto.org/english/news_e/news20_e/dgsel_20may20_e.htm].

 As noted in my prior post on the subject, there was one developed country candidate who was put forward in 2012/2013.
-If that individual, former New Zealand Minister of Trade, Minister for Climate Change Issues and Associate Minister of Foreign Affairs and former New Zealand Ambassador to the WTO Tim Groser is put forward by New Zealand when the nominating process commences, Members could decide on expedited procedures because of their familiarity with the Honorable Tim Groser, his proven strengths of knowledge of the WTO and his ability to work with all governments and the review of him by the Members that took place in 2013.
+If that individual, former New Zealand Minister of Trade, Minister for Climate Change Issues and Associate Minister of Foreign Affairs and former New Zealand Ambassador to the WTO Tim Groser is put forward by New Zealand when the nominating process commences, Members could decide on expedited procedures because of their familiarity with the Honorable Tim Groser, his proven strengths, his knowledge of the WTO and his ability to work with all governments and the review of him by the Members that took place in 2013.
 While such an approach will likely not be followed by the WTO Membership, if followed, there could be a relatively seamless transition with a very strong candidate taking over from the current DG at the end of August.
 For an organization facing the challenges the WTO is at the present time, such a smooth transition should be viewed as highly desirable.

 The Hon.
 Tim Groser’s Curriculum Vitae in 2012 and later developments